desty2k/QRainbowStyleSheet/README.rst

 Screenshots
 -----------

-Here are a few snapshots comparing the use of QDarkStyle and the default style.
+Here are a few snapshots comparing the use of QRainbowStyleSheet and the default style.
 Click in the image to zoom.